This piece was written before the final book in the Harry Potter series was released.

 It has occurred to me that another prime candidate for “playing Firebolt” would be a vial of Felix Felicis.
 Suspicions of tampering will be particularly high if it should show up after Slughorn is presumed dead and his lab and possessions believed to have been ransacked by Death Eaters.

 (I really do think that poor old Sluggy is a good candidate to be one of the “major characters” that now won’t be making it through to the end of the series.
-But he is also an awfully good candidate for any sort of faked death, such as the one that many of us feel primed to expect in Book 7.)
+But he is also an awfully good candidate for any sort of faked death, such as the one that many of us felt primed to expect in Book 7.)

 Snape will probably make at least one very brief, surprise appearance, in person, in the middle of the book, and will be assumed to be threatening Harry.
 He will get away almost at once.
 May do some damage to the area.
 Harry will be unharmed.